Matilda Bay

 Matilda Bay or Crawley Bay (known originally as Currie's Bay, then Sutherland's Bay) is a natural bay in the Swan River in Western Australia, adjacent to the Perth suburb of Crawley.
 It extends from Pelican Point to Mounts Bay Road below Kings Park.

 The University of Western Australia is immediately opposite.
 Other landmarks on the bay include Crawley Edge Boatshed, the UWA Boat Club, Matilda Bay Restaurant, Royal Perth Yacht Club, Mounts Bay Sailing Club, and Pelican Point Sea Scouts.

-A well-known bronze sculpture that is located at the site of the former Crawley Baths – Eliza is displayed just offshore from Mounts Bay Road and depicts a woman preparing to dive.
+A well-known bronze sculpture that is located at the site of the former Crawley Baths – Eliza by Tony Jones and Ben Jones is displayed just offshore from Mounts Bay Road and depicts a woman preparing to dive.

 Matilda Bay Reserve is a recreational parkland between Hackett Drive and the river.
 It includes Pelican Point, which is an important breeding sanctuary for migratory birds.

 Matilda Bay is believed to have been named after the wife of John Septimus Roe, Matilda (née Bennett).